dougalrm/aider-patterns-wow/data/docs/resource_efficiency_vs_flow_efficiency.md

 - Individuals feel engaged, valued, and heard, while simultaneously delivering results for the organisation.

 - Encouraging people to not only spot problems but also take action to overcome them whilst not having a noticeable decrease in pace at which they can deliver new work.

-Schroders needs a tailored, custom approach to creating this type of environment.

 ## Building Blocks for Success